htbrown/moddy/README.md

 Pull requests are welcome!
 If you've found something you think you can improve, let me know!

+## To Do

+- Add punishments/moderation actions to a database and add a page on the dashboard to view all punishments.
+- Make the dashboard prettier.

 ## Support

 If you need help, feel free to submit an [issue](https://github.com/htbrown/moddy/issues).